lucavallin/verto/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these guidelines for any action they deem in violation of this Code of Conduct:

 ### 1. Correction